Background

 L.E.S.T.
 Northwest Manual

 Schools may be permitted to enter two separate teams in the basketball tournament.
-Entry of a second team is dependent upon the number of schools entering and availability in the schedule.
-A second team will not be permitted to enter if it eliminates the participation of a team from another school.
+Entry of a second team is dependent upon the number of schools entering, and availability in the schedule.
+A second team will not be permitted to enter if it eliminates the single participation of a team from another school.

 To be eligible to enter a second basketball team a school must:

 Guidelines for participation in academic and athletic events, as well as criteria for contest evaluation, are also detailed in the appropriate sections of this website.
-Schools may make application for participation in the L.E.S.T.
-Northwest by completing the Registration Form.
-The following dates are set to expedite the registration process:

-• December 16, 2022 – Application deadline.
+• December 6, 2024 – General Registration deadline.